 9. According to Kenny and Kelly, they never had any plans to actually get married at the end of filming.
 "We were adamant about we're not going to get married," Kenny told People.
 "And really, the engagement was just to extend the experiment.
 And we were both committed to that."
 And Kelly believed the were "going to continue dating, because that was communicated between us."
 That was until Kenny admitted on the wedding day he was not "emotionally available" to do so.
 "I felt very rejected, like, ‘That wasn't the plan.
 What the heck?'" she admitted.

-10. Jessica, LIB's most polarizing cast member, revealed in an interview that she tried to quit the show but wasn't allowed to.
+10. Jessica, LIB season one's most polarizing cast member, revealed in an interview that she tried to quit the show but wasn't allowed to.

 "I mean, I had to stay," she told EW.
 "I definitely had a conversation about leaving and I wasn't able to do that.
 My dog got sick too, and almost died during the show, I had so much other stuff going on."